vsoch/hospital-chargemaster/README.md

  - description

 Each of these parsers is also in the hospital subfolder, and named as "parser.py."
-The parser would output a data.tsv file at the top level of the folder.
+The parser would output a data-latest.tsv file at the top level of the folder.

 ### 4. Automation